CakeJamble/sando/README.md

 - [Progress Tracking on Trello](https://trello.com/b/HwgkOIyj/sando)

 ## ✅ Repository Structure
 The source code for the game can be found in its entirety in `src`.
 Use your preferred build method to launch in LOVE.
+Test script files are hosted in a private repository.
+If you have a strong reason for wanting to view these files, reach me at the email listed in the inquiries section at the bottom of this page.

 ### 🎨 `asset`
 Contains sprite sheets and documentation.